covid-19-impact-lab/covid-19-impact-lab/docs/source/index.rst

 to decision-makers and the public.
 On the other hand, we will continue to provide in-depth analyses of mechanisms using microeconomic and microeconometric methods.

-Our first such paper reveals that the ability to work from home and essential worker status are key predictors of working hours reductions early in the crisis, but much less so when economic restrictions are lifted during the summer.
-We also show that household income in the Netherlands is much less affected than in other countries like the US or UK.
-Other papers examine job search and mental health during a pandemic recession.
+In our first papers, we look at the driving forces of working hours reductions, job search and mental health during a pandemic recession.
+In a simulation model, we explore the effects of different containment policies on infection numbers.
 Current and future work will be featured under :ref:`publications`.

 Our results have been mentioned in several important media outlets like